TITOFUNMI/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Delete the directory my_first_directory that is in the /tmp directory Write a script that changes the working directory to the previous one
 11. Lists
+A script that prints the type of the file named iamafilr.
+The file iamafile will be in the /tmp directory when we run the script